randym32/Anki.Vector.Documentation/documents/software-design/startup behavior.md

 The `NormalWakeUp` (class`AnimSequence`) behavior checks to see that it is not night time, and not a maintenance reboot.
 It isn't, then it triggers the `InitialWakeUp` animation group.
 The animation affect Vectors eyes, head angle, backpack lights, and sounds.
-(There are not any other movements)
+(There are not any other movements).
+This behavior file is located at:

+    behaviors/victorBehaviorTree/normalWakeUp.json

 After this it defers to `ModeSelector` behavior for the top level, prioritized behavior dispatch.